 - Hearing Loops in both Church and Hall.

 - Large Print books and service sheets.

-Parking in Swaffham is free and there are many spaces within easy access including a row in front of the church.
+Parking in Swaffham is free and there are many spaces within easy access including a row in front of the church, but please be aware of the 2 hour time limit.
 There is a drop-off space in front of the church and a pedestrian crossing immediately outside the church.